saying121/lcode/README.md

 |   <kbd>S</kbd>    | Submit code(just show submit menu) |
 |   <kbd>T</kbd>    |  Test code(just show submit menu)  |

+Please check the Tui interface for specific keymap information.

 ## Fuzzy Search

 fuzzy search tui and cli implement is same，in cli paid only is true ，in tui also can input `true`/`P.O.: tru` for filter.

+## Database error

+Since leetcode.cn and leetcode.com obtain different information, database errors may occur after switching between cn and com.

+At this time, please re-synchronize the data `lcode sync`, or press <kbd>S</kbd> on a tab in the Tui interface.